 - Your office reflects your brand.
 Ask your employees to tell you how they see your brand personality.
 This may surprise you and give cause to change your font or colors of your brand.
 Is it confident, empowered and happy?
 Are you reflecting that to the public in your printed materials and social media marketing?
 Reflect your unique personality – that is your brand.

 - Your credibility is part of your brand.
 Ways to show this to potential donors is through simple reports on your website of your financials.
 Pie charts, graphics and animated videos are nice as opposed to lengthy reporting.
 Adding links to more in depth reports allows for a quick read, with an option to see more.
 How easy your nonprofit website is to read and use reflects your credibility.
 How easy it is for donors to make a donation on your website is another measure.

 - A super important aspect of your brand is whether donors care about your work and find it interesting.
 One way to learn this and possibly define yourself better is ask them.
 Surveys and Google hangouts are ways to get their feedback.
 Offer a gift card as an incentive so they’ll offer their honest opinion.

 - How your brand changes the world is a huge branding element.
 Ask for testimonials on how your projects have helped to change the world.
 Ask individuals how your organization has changed their life and the lives of others.
 Add them to your website homepage accompanied by related photos that warm hearts.
 Creating a brand and continually strengthening it is about what you give.

-Creating a Brand in Crowdfunding
+Creating a Brand for Crowdfunding & Peer to Peer Campaigns

 - Offer cool, branded apparel well in advance of the event.
 Creating several t-shirt designs is a great idea, all with the same event logo.
 Create water bottles and cool hoodies.
 Everyone in town will want one, and so the excitement of the upcoming fundraising event begins.
 Sell these online on a eCommerce store that offers automated fulfillment.